Meetings

 Why does this happen?
 The reason is more logistical than psychological.
 Consider this scenario: you're trying to schedule a meeting with several participants, some of whom might be external partners or clients.
 You find that everyone's calendars are packed, making it difficult to find a common free slot.
 Then you notice the "No Meeting" afternoon on Friday - everyone is free then.
 It's tempting and logistically easier to schedule the meeting during this time, despite the policy.
 This way, the "No Meeting" times can inadvertently become the go-to times for scheduling meetings.

-This is where meeting analytics comes into play.
-By providing data-driven insights into our meeting habits, meeting analytics can help us identify and combat meeting overload.
+Meeting data insights solve this by revealing actual patterns in your meeting data.
 Furthermore, as we improve our meeting culture and make our meetings more effective, we can truly take advantage of these meeting-free times for deep work.

-In this blog post, we will explore why "No Meeting" policies often fail, and how meeting analytics, particularly those provided by Flowtrace, can help us address this issue.
+In this blog post, we will explore why "No Meeting" policies often fail, and how meeting metrics, particularly those provided by Flowtrace, can help us address this issue.

 The Rise of "No Meeting" Policies